 The Phillips Sonicare FlexCare "Whitening Edition" has been discontinued, but is still available from retailers like Amazon until stocks are sold out.

 This new FlexCare Platinum brush comes with an ultra-violet Sanitizer, (in the "connected version") built into the charging base station.
 It also comes with 2 brush heads, one "AdaptiveClean" head, and one InterCare head, although this varies depending on the exact version of the Platinum you get.

 This FlexCare brush has three cleaning modes;

-Just to confuse the issue further, there is a choice of 2 cleaning routines;
+Just to confuse the issue further, there is a choice of THREE intensity settings!

 On a positive note, the Sonicare FlexCare handles are about 20% smaller and lighter than the standard Sonicare brushes, and also have less than half the vibration and noise!